20 Movies With Full Frontal Nudity

 13. Lovelace (2013)

 ‘Lovelace’ is flawed in its screenplay and dialogue, but the way it handles its topic is interesting, original, and compelling.
-Having to do with the life of real-life pornstar, sex symbol, and extremely popular 1970s public figure Linda Lovelace, the film follows her rather horrifying path to fame and what she did with the latter half of her time on Earth to redeem those disastrous years (with an interesting side-note that everything she cooked up might be total baloney).
+Having to do with the life of real-life pornstar, sex symbol, and extremely popular 1970s public figure Linda Lovelace, the film follows her rather horrifying path to fame and what she did with the latter half of her time on Earth to redeem those disastrous years (with an exciting side-note that everything she cooked up might be total nonsense).
 The story is told through intriguing parallels and non-linearity, which keeps your eyes peeled throughout the run-time.
 Sadly, this picture went as soon as it came, and barely anyone even mentions its merits today.
-What steals the limelight, though, are the numerous nude scenes from the photoshoots and personal affairs of Lovelace depicted in the film.
+However, the numerous nude scenes from the photoshoots and personal affairs of Lovelace depicted in the film steal the limelight.
 The title character is portrayed by Amanda Seyfried, whose fame as a star only led to the nude moments standing out further.
 You can watch the movie here.

 12. The Dreamers (2003)

 This was a film that was controversial upon release, which led to its many explicit nude scenes (that garnered it an NC-17 rating) gaining popularity.
-Though some people have started appreciating this picture for its merits, most still know of ‘The Dreamers’ as “that film where Eva Green was naked for a long time.”
-They’re not wrong, though, and the scenes in question are beautifully shot and distinctive that they catch the eye better than the rest of the picture.
+Though some people have started appreciating this picture’s merits, most still know of ‘The Dreamers’ as “that film where Eva Green was naked for a long time.”
+They’re not wrong, though, and the scenes in question are beautifully shot and distinctive, so they catch the eye better than the rest of the picture.
 A film about cinephiles set in the ’60s, the film isn’t entirely perfect, but it has some great characterization, a neat story, and marvelous direction (again, it’s a Bertolucci piece).
 It does seem to be leaning on shock value rather than a nuanced and coherent storyline.
 Nonetheless, the picture is wholly entertaining.

 11. Bolero (1984)